raphsa/Informatica_CLASS/README.md

 git push origin master
 ```

-In case of problem in correctly visualize the Jupyter Book:
+In case of problems in correctly visualize the Jupyter Book:

 ```bash
 touch docs/.nojekyll